dsalex1/EdgeAi-Lab3/README.md

 #### Question 7.
 Briefly explain your models.
 Focus in your explanation on the parts of the code deviating from the network architectures you used in the previous labs.
 E.g., what is activity regularizer=tf.keras.regularizers.l1(0.00001)?
 Include the code for your models in your submission.

-The code uses batches, which we previously did not explicitly. also the batches are not shuffled which makes the training deterministic, meaning that training with the same hyperparameters whould lead to the same model.
+The code uses batches, which we previously did not explicitly. also the batches are optionally not shuffled which makes the training deterministic, meaning that training with the same hyperparameters whould lead to the same model.

-also we use an l1 regularization for the weights and parameters, which aims to prevent overfitting, by making certain values smaller to reduce the impact of noise.
+Also we use an l1 regularization for the weights and parameters, which aims to prevent overfitting, by making certain values smaller to reduce the impact of noise.

 #### Question 8.
 What is the training performance of the models?
 How much memory is your model expected to need?
 What execution time is estimated?
 You can add screenshots.
 Check also for the memory usage and execution time of your DSP blocks.

 flattened:
 ![image](https://github.com/dsalex1/EdgeAi-Lab3/assets/25539263/d607af92-2bfd-4e2c-99be-9d9b1f86998a)

 spectral:
 ![image](https://github.com/dsalex1/EdgeAi-Lab3/assets/25539263/3e474135-ff02-4360-bfc7-a271873dd8a0)

 raw data:
 ![image](https://github.com/dsalex1/EdgeAi-Lab3/assets/25539263/b5b074c1-3704-4234-bfaa-18f5d97f6b0c)